Dr Sun Yat-sen Museum: Architecture

+Kom Tong Hall is built in the Composite Classical style popular during the Edwardian colonial period in Hong Kong, and is among the very few surviving structures in Hong Kong with a history of 90 years (as of 2005).
+Despite its Edwardian facade, it was probably the pioneer of high-rise buildings in Hong Kong.
+The Hall was among the earliest residential buildings in Hong Kong built with a reinforced concrete structure, and one of the first structures in Hong Kong built with a steel frame with concealed built-in electrical wiring.

+The Hall has four storeys and occupies a total floor area of about 2560 m2.

-At this three-storey premises, the facade of the top two floors is supported by the Greek-style granite columns surrounding the curved balconies.
+The facade of the Hall is surrounded by Greek-style granite columns.
+The Hall features red brick walls, granite dressings around the windows and doors, and ornate ironwork on the balconies.

-Inside the premises are two flights of staircases, with the one at the front for use by the Ho's family and the one at the back for mui tsai, literally maids.
-Being a typical Edwardian classical building, Kom Tong Hall is majestic and magnificent, and is among the very few surviving structures in Hong Kong, dating back to the early 20th century.
-The stained-glass windows, veranda wall tiles and staircase railings are all preserved intact.
+Internally, the Hall is richly decorated with classical architectural features in the Baroque and Rococo styles: a grand staircase with carved wooden railings and ornamental balustrading runs from the basement to the second floor, the ceilings of the main rooms are ornately adorned with moulded plaster panels highlighted in gold leaf, while colourful stained-glass windows presenting Art Nouveau patterns of the period can be found along the main staircase and in other prominent locations.
+The Hall also features crystal chandeliers and wall lamps, hardwood wainscoting panels, fireplaces, patterned floor tiles, glazed wall tiles, and wooden louvre windows.
+The Hall also has a very deep veranda, which is a typical colonial building design used to regulate the climate in all seasons.
+The stained-glass windows, veranda, wall tiles, and staircase railings are all preserved intact.
+Inside the Hall are two flights of staircases, one at the front for use by the Ho family, and one at the back for use by mui tsai (maids).
+This feature reflects the idea of social stratification in Chinese societies.

 Relics and artifacts on display

-Relics and artifacts on display include Kwan King-leung's marriage certificate bearing Dr Sun's name as a witness, and a seal of "Long Live the Republic of China".
+Relics and artifacts on display include Kwan King-leung's marriage certificate, bearing Sun's name as a witness, and a seal of "Long Live the Republic of China".

-Other important relics include accessories from Dr Sun's early years, an announcement of the election results of his provisional presidency, the imperial edict of Emperor Xuantong's abdication, and Dr Sun's inscription to Huang Xing.
+Other important relics include accessories from Sun's early years, an announcement of the election results of his provisional presidency, the imperial edict of Emperor Xuantong's abdication, and Sun's inscription to Huang Xing.

-Several items are being showcased for the first time in years, such as Dr Sun's answer sheet for an examination in the Hong Kong College of Medicine for Chinese, a dinner menu from the college's graduation ceremony, and a reply to Dr Sun from the banished Hong Kong Colonial Secretary Stewart Lockhart.
+Several items are being showcased for the first time in years, such as Sun's answer sheet for an examination in the Hong Kong College of Medicine for Chinese, a dinner menu from the college's graduation ceremony, and a reply to Sun from the banished Hong Kong Colonial Secretary Stewart Lockhart.

 Other facilities

 The museum has an exhibition and lecture hall, reading room, video rooms, interactive study rooms and an activity room.
 It also provides audio guides, school lectures, educational DVDs and travelling exhibition panels.

-The museum also offers electronic guides in Cantonese, Mandarin and English.
+The museum offers electronic guides in Cantonese, Mandarin and English.